 Advanced Placement Summer Institutes

-Molloy College, through the Divisions of Education and Continuing Education and Professional Development, offers summer institutes for teachers of Advanced Placement (A.P.) high school courses.
+Molloy College, through the School of Education and Human Sevices and the Division of Continuing Education and Professional Studies, offers summer institutes for teachers of Advanced Placement (A.P.) high school courses.
 Institutes are taught by experienced teachers of A.P. and are endorsed by the College Board.

 The institutes are designed to prepare teachers for the College Board's Advanced Placement Curriculum.
 Participants will gain experience with the concepts and goals of the A.P. courses and their corresponding examinations.
 The Institutes will address curriculum, pedagogy and technology as supported by national standards and the College Board.